PabloLION/whisper-note/README.md

 - Large model will cause the script to run slow: the recognition happens slower than a constantly speaking person, with M1 Ultra 128GB RAM.
 - Recommend to use small model: It's faster and the recognition is not bad.
+- See the comment in `config.yml` for more details.

 ## Dev